Your call archive as a searchable library. Ask any question, jump to the exact second.

 What people use this for

-• Upload Zoom, Google Meet, or Teams recordings for searchable transcripts
+• Upload Zoom, Google Meet, and Microsoft Teams recordings into a searchable archive

 • Ask 'what did the prospect say about competitor X?' with cited answers

-• Build a searchable archive of every sales call and customer interview
+• Build a library of every customer interview and surface recurring themes

 • Coach reps by jumping to the exact moment an objection came up